 Does a Touchless Car Wash Damage Ceramic Coating?

-Touchless car washing removes this possibility since you’re not applying force with a brush or mitt.
+A touchless system removes this possibility since you’re not applying force to your vehicle’s exterior with a brush or mitt.
 The chemicals do all the work of loosening the grime so you can rinse it off with a pressure washer easier.

 And the best part?

 Thanks to the water and dirt repelling qualities of a ceramic coating, my vehicle comes out completely clean every time.
 That’s how I get the best touchless car wash for my car without ever touching a brush or mitt to my paint.